-It’s been 15 days since I started this Miracle Morning challenge with my brother.
+Half-way point since starting this challenge with my brother!
 And, I’m proud and a little surprised to say we’re still committed to it.
+Here’s my Miracle Morning Day 15 update and review.

 Here’s an update on how things are going.